 Cat and mouse game

-Cause for concern?
+Reason for concern?

-Some self-control questions:
+Some self-check questions:

 2. Do I have customer data online or in the Cloud?